 The Van White Station area is located in close proximity to two future Green Line Stations (Bassett Creek Valley and Royalston) and one other Blue Line Station (Penn).
 The development goal for the Van White Station, according to the station area plan, is for more mixed use housing, office, and commercial development in fairly large buildings.
 In this area, the City of Minneapolis has to contend with a higher water table and poor soil, as well as a large main sewer line under the site.
-The current station area plan was written before the draft Minneapolis 2040 comprehensive plan, which proposes to allow more density than currently allowed in the station area plan.
+The current station area plan was written before the draft Minneapolis 2040 comprehensive plan, which proposes to allow more density than is currently allowed in the station area plan.
 By code, this area could see 17-story buildings.
-The City would like there to be retail at this station area and services for residents in this neighborhood.
+The city would like there to be retail at this station area and services for residents in this neighborhood.
 The majority of the land surrounding the station is owned by the Minneapolis Public Housing Authority (MPHA).
 MPHA would like to see affordable housing next to the transit, balanced with some market rate housing as well.
-They are concerned with the possibility of gentrification and displacement in this area as housing prices are already rising significantly, The City would like to preserve some space for well-paying jobs and housing that serves those industries.
-The City is also concerned with preserving viewsheds to the Downtown that are important to current residents.
+They are concerned with the possibility of gentrification and displacement in this area as housing prices are already rising significantly.
+The city would like to preserve some space for well-paying jobs and housing that serves those industries.